-The Wanderer is equipped with external compression straps that help cinch in the backpack when it’s not at full capacity.
-And which can also help you reduce its size, so that it’s more likely to be accepted as a carry on.
+The Wander is equipped with external compression straps that help cinch in the backpack when it’s not at full capacity.
+And which can also help you reduce its size so that it’s more likely to be accepted as a carry-on.

 The Porter is also equipped with a front compartment with an organizer panel, for all the items you would like to have easily accessible.
 And it features a couple of external pockets, for everything you don’t want to put in the main packing area.

-Proxy 45 is a women’s backpack by Gregory Mountain Products – a high end brand that makes travel and outdoor gear.
-They are known for making travel gear that is high quality, durable and very well built.
+The Tribute 40 is a women’s backpack by Gregory Mountain Products – a high-end brand that makes travel and outdoor gear.
+They are known for making travel gear that is high quality, durable, and very well built.

-In this section, I will show you backpacks that have a capacity of minimum 50 liters.
-All of the backpacks you see here can fit enough clothes for at least a week of travelling, and some of them are a great option for backpacking.
+In this section, I will show you backpacks that have a capacity of a minimum of 50 liters.
+All of the backpacks you see here can fit enough clothes for at least a week of traveling, and some of them are a great option for backpacking.

-Of course, if you are not a fan of carry your large backpack around you might want to consider a wheeled backpack instead!
+Of course, if you are not a fan of carrying your large backpack around you might want to consider a wheeled backpack instead!

-The best thing about it is that it is carry on sized, even with a capacity of 50 liters.
-And it surprisingly well built, considering its price point.
+The best thing about it is that it is carry-on sized, even with a capacity of 50 liters.
+And it is surprisingly well built, considering its price point.
 The backpanel and the shoulder straps feature thick padding and breathable mesh, for great carrying comfort.